Before the COVID-19 Pandemic…

 Here are some tips on how to create a plan:

 - Decide how much money you can set aside to put on your debts every month.
-Any amount will help, even a $1 extra a monthly payment on a high interest credit card can save you tons of money wasted on interest over the life of the loan.
+Any amount will help, even a $1 extra on a monthly payment on a high-interest credit card can save you tons of money wasted on interest over the life of the loan.

 - Decide on a path to pay your loans or credit cards.
 A popular choice that many are finding easy to follow is the “snowball approach,” made popular by Dave Ramsey.
-Dave Ramsey also offers discounts to military on books and materials and offers great free resources!
+Dave Ramsey also offers discounts to service members and military families on books and materials and offers great free resources!
 Click here to learn more: https://www.daveramsey.com/

 5. Share the Wealth